FIWARE-Ops/docs.TourGuide/docs/data-publication/how-to-offer-datasets-including-context-information-through-the-wstore/offering-datasets-through-the-wstore-interface.md

     -   Version: The version of the dataset (typically: 1.0)
     -   Brand: Your brand name (It migth be your username if you do not have one)
-    -   ID Number: An external Id used for identify the dataset outside of the FIWARE Store (i.e the Id in CKAN of the dataset)
+    -   ID Number: An external ID used for identify the dataset outside of the FIWARE Store (i.e the ID in CKAN of the dataset)
     -   Description: Description of the dataset

 [![Offering Datasets Through the FIWARE Store